-Jennifer has over 10 years of branding and entertainment experience in digital strategy, social media, and integrated marketing.
+Jennifer Winberg has over 10 years of branding and entertainment experience in digital strategy, social media, and integrated marketing.
 Recently, she launched the Digital Marketing Team for the Day and Date Film Division - Lionsgate Premiere.
 She's worked on a wide range of films from limited theatrical, VOD, Independent, and Home Entertainment releases.
 Jennifers has worked with mini and major studios such as: Disney, Fox, Sony, Lionsgate, and Gravitas Ventures.
 Full Bio »

 Q: What is the format of a webinar?